After returning to school, this 24-year-old found a calling in auto repair

-That was the case for 24-year-old Emily Burns, who says the time after graduating high school was a confusing one.
+That was the case for 24-year-old Emily Burns, who says post-high school graduation is a confusing period.

 “I was kind of just floating, I didn’t know exactly what I wanted to do yet,” she said.